THERAPY FOR COUPLES

 Learning how to track yourself and your partner

 Developing regular practices that nurture and sustain your relationship

 Adopting new language for your feelings and experiences

 Exploring ways you can best support each other

-Finding support with communication, infidelity, family conflict, parenting and step-parenting, grief, loss, cultural differences, financial stress, sexual challenges, separation, divorce or anything else you may be struggling with
+Finding support with communication, infidelity, family conflict, parenting and step-parenting, grief, loss, cultural differences, how substance use impacts the relationship, financial stress, sexual challenges, separation, divorce or anything else you may be struggling with

 I provide online therapy for couples.
 My style is warm and curious, compassionate and direct.
 In my work with couples, I facilitate communication & help each partner understand the other as well as feel understood.
 I strive to help partners understand the dynamics of their relationship while also learning about themselves as individuals.
 Together, we explore your strengths and challenges as a couple.
 We will practice new ways of communicating while also developing your capacity to be sensitive to each other's hurts and triggers.
 My hope is to provide both emotional support & practical tools to help you reconnect and rediscover each other in a new & healthy way.